atmasphere/mc-coal/README.md

 3. Clone (or copy) the fork into the minecraft server directory (the directory containing the `minecraft-server.jar` and `server.log` files).
 4. Change `mc-coal` in the first line of `app.yaml` to the application id from above.
 5. Edit `appengine_config.py` installation-specific settings (whitelisted users, app title, etc.) as desired.
 6. Deploy the application to app engine using oauth2.
-This is the first and only time you'll need to deploy the application theself.
+This is the first and only time you'll need to deploy the application yourself.

   >     [~/minecraft-server/mc-coal] $ appcfg.py --oauth2 update .

 7. Find the `refresh_token` in `~/.appcfg_ouath2_tokens`.
 You'll need it to allow [drone.io](http://drone.io) to deploy the application for you.
 8. Set up a [drone.io](http://drone.io) account.